wvl/loadstar/README.md

 It has the following api:

-b. **bldr.browser**: Add this file to the list for the browser.
+1. **bldr.require**: Require this file for both node and the browser.
-d. **bldr.define**: Define this file into your app's namespace for both node and the browser.
+2. **bldr.define**: Define this file into your app's namespace for both node and the browser.
-r. **bldr.require**: Require this file for both node and the browser.
+3. **bldr.browser**: Add this file to the list for the browser.

 ### Example